google/graphicsfuzz/docs/glsl-fuzz-intro.md

 ## The problem

-A graphics driver takes a *shader program* as input and executes it on a GPU (graphics processing unit) to render an image.
+A graphics driver takes one or more *shaders* as input and executes them on a GPU (graphics processing unit) to render an image.
+Shaders are typically written in a C-like language, such as GLSL.

 ![shader program, to GPU, to image](images/shader-gpu-image.png)